MEET JD GERSHBEIN

 Why do you concentrate your practice solely on LinkedIn®?

 I have always understood the value of specialization.
-In the early days of social media, while most professionals venturing into the education space did so as generalists, I focused on LinkedIn®.
-Convinced that the site would have broad appeal to businesspeople, I immersed myself in it, observing user behaviors and emerging strategies.
-As LinkedIn® has evolved, it has become more complex, nuanced, and challenging to learn.
-A noticeable gap exists between those who “get it” and those who don’t.
-As a specialist, I am well-positioned to meet the increasing demand for knowledge and support the goals of those I serve.
+In the early days of social media, while most people ventured into the education space as generalists, I immersed myself in studying LinkedIn from a behavioral and strategic standpoint.
+As the site has evolved, it has become more complex, nuanced, and challenging to teach.
+As a specialist, I am well-positioned to meet the increasing demand for knowledge and support the goals of the business professionals I serve.

 What attracted you to LinkedIn®?